Sales Training for Engineers – why it’s needed and how it helps firms thrive

 Questas works with a number of consulting engineers and environmental consultancies from the very large through to smaller, niche practices.
-A common theme with these organisations is that they employ very bright individuals who are technically extremely competent.
+A very common theme with these organisations is that they employ very bright individuals who are technically extremely competent.
 Often they are very busy meeting utilisation targets and are engaged in technically complex work.

-Whilst engineering professionals are bound to be highly skilled in their area of expertise, they are less likely to have the sales confidence, selling skills, and a honed approach to client management that will set them up for sales success.
+In other words, whilst engineering professionals are bound to be highly skilled in their area of expertise, they are less likely to have the sales confidence, selling skills, and a honed approach to client management that will set them up for sales success.

 The Engineering Sector is under pressure